Rajak13/AI-ML-Learning-Journey/Readme.md

---This is a year long roadmap for becoming a data scientist at an entry level for students with base level knowledge regarding Python.--
+--This is a year long roadmap for becoming a data scientist at an entry level for students with base level knowledge regarding programming languages.--
 Data Science Roadmap - 1 Year Plan

 Month 1: Week-by-Week Roadmap (Foundations)